Best Cheap Health Insurance in Tennessee in 2026

 Show All Rows

-• Cheaper plans with less coverage: Silver-tier plans are a good choice for most people because they balance affordable monthly rates with good coverage.
+• Cheaper plans with less coverage: Silver-tier plans are a good choice for most people because they balance affordable monthly rates with strong coverage.
 Choosing a plan with less coverage, such as a Bronze plan, can help you lower your monthly bills.
-But the tradeoff is that you'll pay more for medical care.
+But the trade-off is that you'll pay more for medical care.

-• Plans options change based on your county: Blue Cross Blue Shield (BCBS) has the cheapest Silver plans in the state.
-However, the cheapest plan where you live may be different.
-Oscar is the cheapest health insurance company in Nashville and Memphis.
-But Ambetter is the cheapest health insurance company in Knoxville and Chattanooga.
+• Plans options change depending on where you live: Ambetter has the cheapest Silver plans in the state.
+However, the most affordable plan where you live may be different.
+Oscar is the cheapest health insurance company in Nashville and Clarksville.
+However, Ambetter has the most affordable health insurance in Memphis, Knoxville and Chattanooga.

 Best health insurance companies in Tennessee